mgtz505/web_scalability/README.md

 - By abstracting the data store, you free your mind from using a given database engine
 - If the app logic has differnt requrements, consider a NoSQL data store or in-memory solution
 - The data store is not the central piece of the architecture, and it should not dictate the way your system evolves

+# Chapter Two - Principles of Good Software Design

+The most important principle is keeping things simple!
+Simplicity isn't about using shortcuts; it's about making what would be easiest for other engineers to use in the future.
+It's also about being able to comprehend the system as it grows increasingly large and complex.

+## Hiding Complexity and Building Abstraction
+As your system grows, you will not be able to build a mental picture of the entire system as it'll have too many details.
+Strive for local simplicity!
+**Local Simplicity** is achieved by ensuring that you can look at any single class, module, or application and quickly understand what its purpose is and how it works.
+You should only have to comprehend the class at hand to fully understand its behavior.
+- A good general rule is that no class should dpeend on more than a few other interfaces or classes

+## Avoid Over-Engineering
+Overengineering is building a solution that is much more complex than is really needed.
+- Ask yourself: Can this be any simpler and still allow flexibility in the future?
+- Ask yourself: What tradeoffs am I making here or Will I really need this later?
+- Engineering is often a game of tradeoffs!

+## Try Test-Driven Development
+**TTD** is a set of practices where engineers write tests first and then implement the actual functionality.
+- The main beenfit is that there is no code w/o unit tests, i.e. no spare code / no unused functionality
+- Tests can additionally serve as a type of documentation as they can show you how the code was meant to be used anad what the expected behavior was.
+- Froma. cleint persepctive, you must have a much more spartan approach; think about how a user would actually engage with the application, then wirte your tests accordingly
+- When wiritng code, whehther using TTD or not, think about it from the perspective of a client.

+## Loose-Coupling
+**Coupling** is a measure of how much two components know about and depend on one another